gumaerc-testorg/6.831-spring-2011/content/pages/syllabus/_index.md

 Textbooks
 ---------

-There is no required textbook for this course, but a list of [Recommended Textbooks]({{< baseurl >}}/pages/syllabus/textbooks) is available for students who wish to further explore the subject.
+There is no required textbook for this course, but a list of {{% resource_link 499ad5c4-bb47-b4f7-21f4-366b7b010200 "Recommended Textbooks" %}} is available for students who wish to further explore the subject.

 Collaboration
 -------------